rustybladez/programming-25/data/part-4/2-more-functions.md

 As their names imply, the functions return either the first, the second or the last word in the sentence they receive as their string argument.

-In each case you may assume the argument string contains at least two separate words, and all words are separated by exactly one space character.
-There will be no spaces in the beginning or at the end of the argument strings.
+In each case, you may assume the argument string contains at least two separate words, and all words are separated by exactly one space character.
+There will be no spaces at the beginning or at the end of the argument strings.

 ```python
 sentence = "it was a dark and stormy python"